113ll3/Ibmclouddocscli/reference/softlayer/index.md

 	</dl>

 **Examples**:
-Create a snapshot for volume with ID `12345678` and with addition note as `snapshotforbluemix`.
 ```
 bluemix sl block snapshot-create 12345678 --note snapshotforbluemix
 ```
+This command creates a snapshot for volume with ID `12345678` and with addition note as `snapshotforbluemix`.

 ### bluemix sl block snapshot-disable
 {: #sl_block_snapshot_disable}